Ethan Carter III: Various feuds (2016–2017)

 On two separate occasions, Carter got involved in Drew Galloway's matches with the purpose of aiding him.
 However his plans backfired when he inadvertently ended up striking Galloway with a chair on the first occasion and the second occasion he struck him with a kendo stick.
 Following on from this, the two began a heated rivalry, fighting each other on several occasions, including an unsanctioned fight that led to a no-contest at Destination X. Later in August, Carter was involved in the Playoff, the winner of the series would go on to main event the PPV against the reigning champion at the time of the event.
 Before appearing in his own semi-final match against Matt Hardy, Carter interfered in a match between Drew Galloway and Mike Bennett, during which he intended to try and make-good on his recent mistakes costing Galloway matches.
 However, as before, he once again struck Drew Galloway, costing him the match.
 Carter would eventually win the series defeating long-time rival Mike Bennett.
 Galloway challenged Carter to a match with the winner going on to face the champion at Bound for Glory.
 The next week, Carter defeated Galloway, with Aron Rex as special referee, to keep his spot in the main event of Bound for Glory against Lashley.
 At Bound for Glory, he was defeated by Lashley.
 After the PPV, he started a feud against Eli Drake after his Fact of Life segment on the October 6 episode of Impact Wrestling.
-On the October 27 episode of Impact Wretsling, Carter and Jessie Godderz were defeated by Eli Drake and Aron Rex.
+On the October 27 episode of Impact Wrestling, Carter and Jessie Godderz were defeated by Eli Drake and Aron Rex.
 On the November 24 episode of Impact Wrestling, Carter defeated Eli Drake in a title shot vs. voice match where if Carter lost, he would lose his TNA World Heavyweight title shot and if Drake lost, he would not be able to talk for the rest of 2016.
 On the December 8 episode of Impact Wrestling, his match against Eddie Edwards for the TNA World Heavyweight Championship ended in a no contest.